Seattle Oyster Tour

 To help work off the many meals consumed, I did a bit of sea kayaking around West Seattle and the Sound.
 Thanks to Scott from Alki Kayak Tours, I learned how to brace semi-turbulent waves like a champ.
 When I signed up for the tour, I had no idea that it was a one-on-one deal.
 So when I found out that we were all on our own, it was better than what I had expected!
 If you like kayaking, I'd highly recommend taking the Lighthouse tour with Scott.
 You'll get to see the charming lighthouse, many mountain ranges and peaks (if you're out there on a good day), sea lions and seahawks, and maybe even the Statue of Liberty (not kidding).

 Last, but certainly not least is Taylor Shellfish Farms at Melrose Market.
-It’s now my favorite place to go for oysters in Seattle.
-The store itself was very unique — it’s part market, part oyster bar.
+It's now my favorite place to go for oysters in Seattle.
+The store itself was very unique.
+It's part market, part oyster bar.
 The cashiers were also the shuckers.
-There were high stools, a chowder bar, and a selection of fine oyster wines (curated by no other than oyster wine aficionado Jon Rowley).
+There were high stools, a chowder bar, and a selection of fine oyster wines curated by no other than the late oyster wine aficionado Jon Rowley.

 I met up with Jon at Taylor on Saturday evening a short while after returning from kayaking.
 While Jon was rather calm about being in a room with oodles of shellfish and crustaceans, I was brimming with glee.
-I felt like a kid in a candy store… of geoduck, dungeness crab, kumamoto oysters, and mussels.
+I felt like a kid in a candy store... of geoduck, Dungeness crab, Kumamoto oysters, and the plumpiest of plumpest mussels.
 We ordered a dozen or two Kumamotos and Kusshis, scallop ceviche, and geoduck sashimi.
 Words cannot describe how happy I was right then.

-For those who have not tried geoduck — or know what geoduck even is — make it a point to do so.
-As pictured above on the right, geoduck is a rather phallic looking mollusk.
+For those who have not tried geoduck, or know what geoduck even is, make it your mission to do so.
+As pictured in the gallery, geoduck is a rather phallic looking mollusk.
 Want to know what else?
 They squirt at random.
 No joke.
 But in sashimi form, this seemingly crass clam takes on an astonishingly delicate and refined flavor.
 It has a crunchy, smooth texture and a subtly sweet finish.
-It’s no where as complex as the oyster, but sometimes, I crave it more.
+It's no where as complex as the oyster, but sometimes, I crave it more.